syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 {% endtabs %}

-## Grouping of TreeMap Items using Levels
+## Grouping TreeMap items using levels

-You can group TreeMapItems using two types of levels.
+You can group TreeMapItems using the following two types of levels:

-1. TreeMap Flat Level
+* TreeMap Flat Level
-2. TreeMap Hierarchical Level
+* TreeMap Hierarchical Level

-[`Levels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~Levels.html) were explained in detail in [`TreeMapLevels`](https://help.syncfusion.com/xamarin/sftreemap/treemaplevels) section.
+The [`Levels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~Levels.html) are explained in detail in the [`TreeMapLevels`](https://help.syncfusion.com/xamarin/sftreemap/treemaplevels) section.

-## Customize TreeMap Appearance by Range
+## Customizing the appearance of TreeMap by range

-You can differentiate the nodes based on its value and color using the [`RangeColorMapping`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.RangeColorMapping.html).
+You can differentiate the nodes based on their values and colors using [`RangeColorMapping`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.RangeColorMapping.html).
 You can define the color value range using the [`From`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range~From.html) and [`To`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range~To.html) properties in [`Range`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range.html).
-From and To properties value is based on the underlying data bound to the [`ColorValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ColorValuePath.html) property.
+The values of `From` and `To` properties depend on underlying data bound to the [`ColorValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ColorValuePath.html) property.

 {% tabs %}